-In fiscal 2023, Cintas published its third annual environmental, social and governance (ESG) report and reported on Cintas' continued strategy of a Shared Drive for Better.
+In fiscal 2024, Cintas published its fourth annual sustainability report and reported on Cintas' continued strategy of a Shared Drive for Better.
 The report included information on Cintas' efforts in areas of climate and energy initiatives, water interactions, materials and waste, sustainable supply chain, diversity, equity and inclusion efforts, employee-partner development, safety and health strategy, human rights and labor rights positions and governance, ethics and integrity foundations.
-Cintas' most recent ESG report can be found on our website at www.cintas.com/company/esg.
+Cintas' most recent sustainability report can be found on our website at www.cintas.com/company/esg.